CFCN-DT: Analogue-to-digital conversion

 CFCN signed on its digital signal on January 8, 2009.
-CFCN shut down its analogue signal, over VHF channel 4, on August 31, 2011, the official date in which Canadian television stations in CRTC-designated mandatory markets transitioned from analogue to digital broadcasts.
+CFCN shut down its analogue signal, over VHF channel 4, on August 31, 2011, the official date on which Canadian television stations in CRTC-designated mandatory markets transitioned from analogue to digital broadcasts.
 The station's digital signal moved from pre-transition UHF channel 36 to UHF channel 29 for post-transition operations.
-However, through the use of PSIP, digital television receivers display CFCN-DT's virtual channel as 4.1.
+Digital television receivers display CFCN-DT's virtual channel as 4.

-CFCN-DT-5 Lethbridge flash cut its digital signal on the air on August 31, 2011 at 12:04 a.m. immediately after the station's newscasts; digital television receivers there display CFCN-DT-5's virtual channel as 13.1.
+CFCN-DT-5 Lethbridge flash cut its digital signal on the air on August 31, 2011, at 12:04 a.m. immediately after the station's newscasts; digital television receivers there display CFCN-DT-5's virtual channel as 13.

 Transmitters

 Former transmitters

 1These and a long list of CTV rebroadcasters nationwide were to shut down on or before August 31, 2009, as part of a political dispute with Canadian authorities on paid fee-for-carriage requirements for cable television operators.
 A subsequent change in ownership assigned full control of CTVglobemedia to Bell Canada Enterprises; as of 2011, these transmitters remain in normal licensed broadcast operation.
 The list also indicated that CFCN-TV-7 Bassano would also shut down; however this transmitter is in fact operated by the Bassano TV Association, so it is not clear whether this transmitter would have closed down.

 On February 11, 2016, Bell Media applied for its regular license renewals, which included applications to delete a long list of transmitters, including CFCN-TV-1, CFCN-TV-3, CFCN-TV-4, CFCN-TV-6, CFCN-TV-11, CFCN-TV-12, CFCN-TV-16, CFCN-TV-17, CFCN-TV-18 and CFWL-TV-1.
 Bell Media's rationale for deleting these analog repeaters is below:

 "We are electing to delete these analog transmitters from the main licence with which they are associated.
 These analog transmitters generate no incremental revenue, attract little to no viewership given the growth of BDU or DTH subscriptions and are costly to maintain, repair or replace.
 In addition, none of the highlighted transmitters offer any programming that differs from the main channels.
 The Commission has determined that broadcasters may elect to shut down transmitters but will lose certain regulatory privileges (distribution on the basic service, the ability to request simultaneous substitution) as noted in Broadcasting Regulatory Policy CRTC 2015–24, Over-the-air transmission of television signals and local programming.
 We are fully aware of the loss of these regulatory privileges as a result of any transmitter shutdown."

 At the same time, Bell Media applied to convert the licenses of CTV 2 Atlantic (formerly ASN) and CTV 2 Alberta (formerly ACCESS) from satellite-to-cable undertakings into television stations without transmitters (similar to cable-only network affiliates in the United States), and to reduce the level of educational content on CTV 2 Alberta.